cmackenzie1/simplehash/README.md

 - **For performance-critical code**: When dealing with a large number of hash operations or collections with many elements
 - **For small keys**: FNV performs exceptionally well with small keys, such as integers or short strings
 - **For medium to large inputs**: MurmurHash3 offers better performance for larger inputs
+- **For string keys**: CityHash was specifically designed by Google for string hashing and performs very well for string keys in hash tables (based on the [original implementation](https://github.com/google/cityhash) by Geoff Pike and Jyrki Alakuijala)
 - **For internal/trusted data only**: These hash functions lack the DoS protection of SipHash (Rust's default)
 - **For distributed systems**: Rendezvous hashing is ideal for distributing data across multiple servers or nodes with minimal redistribution when the node set changes

 Based on benchmarks, these hashers can provide significant performance improvements:
 - FNV-1a is generally 1.5-2x faster than SipHash for small keys
 - MurmurHash3 shows better performance for larger keys and provides better collision resistance
+- CityHash performs exceptionally well for string keys, often outperforming other algorithms for common string lengths
 - Rendezvous hashing with FNV-1a or MurmurHash3 provides excellent distribution properties while maintaining consistency when nodes are added or removed

 ## Command Line Usage